Arkit28/Software-Systems---Assignment1/README.md

 Each component was implemented only after the previous one was tested and functioning correct and this helped keep debugging manageable and improved code reliability.

-Although we developed different sections individually, we regularly discussed design choices such as parsing strategies, process control, forking behaviour, and redirection rules—to ensure the entire shell behaved consistently.
+Although we developed different sections individually, we regularly discussed design choices such as parsing strategies, process control, forking behaviour, and redirection rules to ensure the entire shell behaved consistently.
 After completing our sections, we integrated and tested them together, verifying combined behaviours e.g. pipes inside subshells, redirection within batches, nested parentheses handling and more.

 By progressing sequentially and validating each feature before moving on, we managed to create a decent shell implmentation.